SchemaFreeSQL/.github/profile/README.md

 # SchemafreeSQL

 ## A Cloud Datastore for Fluid Data Structures
-With SFSQL Data has the same _fluidity_ as code.
-The structure of the Data is _shaped_ as you code your application.
+With SFSQL data has the same _fluidity_ as code.
+The structure of the data is _shaped_ as you code your application.
 The idea is simple, but the implications are _radical_.
 The end result is that you become a more productive developer.

 <!-- ### Features